sagepublishing/rejected_article_tracker_pkg/paper/paper.md

 ## The dataset

  The training dataset is also useful for other tasks such as identifying duplicate submissions.
-E.g. if an author submits a paper to 2 journals at once, fuzzy matching on titles and author lists is an effective way to identify this behaviour.
+E.g. if an author submits a paper to 2 or more journals at once, fuzzy matching on titles and author lists is an effective way to identify this behaviour.

 # Acknowledgements